ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure Region | Any Azure Australian region | In-line with government requirements and existing Azure Tenant / Subscription regions for this blueprint.
-Number of Session Hosts | Dependant on user persona types and the size of the group. | General guidance for Light, Medium, Heavy and Power user configuration is provided below.<br><br>See Session Host Sizing.
-ZZZ<br><br>For further information, see [virtual machine sizing](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs).
+Number of Session Hosts | Dependant on user persona types and the size of the group. | General guidance for Light, Medium, Heavy and Power user configuration is provided below.<br><br>See Session Host Sizing table.<br><br>For further information, see [virtual machine sizing](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs).
 Number of Images | One per User Persona type | It is recommended that one image will be deployed per User Persona type to allow easier image management.
 Operating System | Windows 10 Enterprise Multi-Session, with Microsoft 365 Apps from the Azure Marketplace | Latest stable version of Windows 10 available from the Azure Marketplace.
 Supported Language Packs | EN-AU | The default language is English.